imodpasteur/ZOLA-3D/README.md

 2. Calibrate your PSF from a stack of fluorescent beads using Zernike polynomials (ideal for cylyndrical lens or deformable mirror).
 50-100 nm z step is optimal.
 Open your stack, select central position of one or few beads with `Point selector` and run `ZOLA -> Calibration: PSF modeling`
+Choose 15-21 Zernike modes for astigmatic PSF, and 36-55 for Saddle-Point or Tetrapod PSF.
+Gaussian smoothing is an empirical parameter related to the blurring of the PSF on your particular microscope.
+The default value 0.7 corresponds to our case, might need to be adjusted in your case, but usually 0.5 to 1.0 across the literature.

-3. Next, this calibrations is used for localization of single molecules in 3D.
+3. Next, this calibration is used for localization of single molecules in 3D.
 Open your stack with single molecule blinking images, select region of interest and run `ZOLA -> Localization`

 4. Localization table is saved in csv, Thunderstorm format.
 You can correct the drift in 3D and render 3D color-stack using ZOLA  or in any other software.